 This Low-Carb Antipasto Chopped Salad is suitable for any low-carb or low-glycemic diet, and with the right choices on ingredients it can be adapted for any phase of the original South Beach Diet as well as Paleo and Whole 30 diets.

 Use Salad Recipes to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 For this recipe nutritional information will vary greatly depending on the ingredients you choose for your salad.
-But everything used here is quite low in carb, so if you’re careful to choose a dressing that’s low in sugar this is definitely a great salad for low-carb or Keto diets.
+But everything used here is quite low in carbs, so if you’re careful to choose a dressing that’s low in sugar this is definitely a great salad for low-carb or Keto diets.